Political Science

 John W. Williams, Professor

-- Students will utilize political science methods or analytical tools to analyze historic or current political events.
+- Students will utilize political science methods or analytical tools to analyze historic or current political events and policies.

 College Wide Student Learning Outcomes of Principia College: Defining a Liberal Arts Education